scality/metalk8s/docs/installation/bootstrap.rst

   configure the corresponding entries in the ``kubernetes.apiServer.featureGates`` mapping.

-  If you want to override the default ``coreDNS`` podAntiAffinity, by default MetalK8s use soft podAntiAffinity on hostname so that if it's possible ``coreDNS`` pods will be spread on different infra nodes.
+  If you want to override the default ``coreDNS`` podAntiAffinity or number of replicas, by default MetalK8s deploy 2 replicas and use soft podAntiAffinity on hostname so that if it's possible ``coreDNS`` pods will be spread on different infra nodes.
-  If you have more infra node than ``coreDNS`` replicas (default is 2), you should set hard podAntiAffinity on hostname so that you are sure that ``coreDNS`` pods sit on different node, to do so:
+  If you have more infra node than ``coreDNS`` replicas, you should set hard podAntiAffinity on hostname so that you are sure that ``coreDNS`` pods sit on different node, to do so:

     .. code-block:: yaml